ericlingit/fastai-notes/lesson03/lesson3v3_video_notes04_imdb.md

 1:41:08

+We need to create 2 data bunches: one for the language model, and one for the classifier.

+There are some preprocessing done to the input text when creating a databunch:
+1. tokenization: turns the article into a list of words (tokens).
+1. numiericalization: turn the list tokens (the vocabulary) into a list of numbers, ranked by frequency of appearance.

+Create a language model, train it and save it.

+Finetune the language model in the classifier.

+We'll go deeper in the next lesson.

 ## Wrapping up

 2:01:20 We started out with single-label classification.
 The exact same steps we used for that can be utitilized to do other tasks: multi-label classification (planet), image segmentation (camvid), image regression (head pose), and NLP classification (imdb), and a lot more!